-StudentsFirstNY, the state version of Michelle Rhee's national education reform group, officially announced its formation on Wednesday, April 4.
-The organization announced its line-up of board members including former New York City schools chancellor, Joel Klein, and Michelle Rhee herself.
+The launch of StudentsFirstNY, the state version of Michelle Rhee's national education reform organization, was officially announced on Wednesday, April 4.
+The new organization was featured in the New York Times and has generated buzz amongst New Yorkers and others.

 According to NYCSA's The Chalkboard, StudentsFirstNY should be welcomed to New York: